fablabbcn/smartcitizen-docs/docs/Guides/getting started/Onboarding Sensors.md

 ![](/assets/images/onboarding_5.png)

-Finally, add the sensor to your user account (if you don't have one you can register now):
+Finally, add the sensor to an **user account** (if you don't have one you can register now).
+This step is needed as every device needs to be owned by one user:

 ![](/assets/images/onboarding_7.png)